dandb/rotating-screens/README.md

 ## Acknowledgement

-_DandB Cred Corp. would like to thank you for your interest in this project._
+_Dun & Bradstreet Credibility Corp. would like to thank you for your interest in this project.
+We are always hiring amazing engineers – http://careers.dandb.com_